Vanadis expedition: Africa (February–March 1885)

 On their way from India Vanadis stopped at Aden, Jemen.
 Svante Natt och Dag tells in his book about Aden that "all there is to say is that we arrived, stopped and left".
 On 20 February 1885, the ship entered Massawa, Eritrea.
 Here they saw Italian soldiers and they also met Swedish missionaries and visited their missionary station.
 The missionaries also visited Vanadis and had lunch on the ship and on 25 February they left Massawa.
 In the beginning of March they reached Suez Canal and Port Said, Egypt.
 Next stop was Alexandria on the 11th.
 Svante Natt och Dag tells in his book about a trip to Kairo and the pyramids that a little group from the ship did the next day, amongst others the Crown Prince, Captain Lagerberg and Oscar von Heidenstam who was Swedish consul-general in Alexandria at the time.
 During this trip they also visited the khedive of Egypt, Tewfik Pasha.

 Malta and Sweden (March–May 1885)

 On 24 March Vanadis anchored at Valetta, Malta.
 Here they met consul-general Olof Fredrik Gollcher who arranged for the Crown Prince and a few others to visit the theatre.
 After four days at Malta Vanadis continued towards Gibraltar which they reached on 11 April.
-Last stop on their way before Stockholm was Karlskrona and on the 9th om May Vanadis anchored in Stockholm.
+Last stop on their way before Stockholm was Karlskrona and on the 9th of May Vanadis anchored in Stockholm.